-affairs.
-Shortly thereafter, the Prince of Cheng dies, and his burial is ordered to follow princely funerary arrangements.
-Construction on the former interim emperor's tomb, Shouling (lit. "longevity tomb"), is discontinued, and the structure is destroyed.
+The Prince of Cheng dies, and his burial is ordered to follow princely funerary arrangements.
+Construction on the former interim emperor's tomb, the Shou Tomb (Shouling, lit. "longevity tomb"), is discontinued, and the structure is destroyed.
 Instead, he is buried in the Western Hills where imperial princes and princesses who die before reaching adulthood are buried.
 He is given the humiliating posthumous title Li (lit. "rebellion").
 Burial sacrifices include Lady Tang and other concubines.

 Zhu Jianshen is restored as heir apparent.

-The Gate of Accepting Heavenly Mandate (Chengtian men, present-day Tian’an men) catches fire.
+The Gate of Accepting Heavenly Mandate (Chengtian men, the present-day gate known as Tian’an men) catches fire.

-The emperor awards posthumous honors to the eunuch Wang Zhen who died during the battle at Tumu, including a funeral and sacrifice for his death and a shrine in his memory.
+The emperor awards posthumous honors to the eunuch Wang Zhen who died during the battle at Tumu.
+These honors include a funeral and sacrifice for his death and a shrine in his memory.

 The empress dowager receives her honorary title.
 This is announced across the empire.